The Wang Report

 Curious, exact, funny.

 Edison, New Jersey, 1985.
 Bengali parents, both immigrants.
 Princeton economics, Columbia Journalism School.
-Bloomberg Sport 2010-2018 covering American leagues then international capital flows: NBA's mainland China book, the Saudi PIF moves into golf and football, BCCI as the most powerful sports body in world cricket.
-The Athletic 2018-2024, ran the cricket-and-Asian-sport vertical, was on the ground in Dallas the night the United States beat Pakistan at the 2024 T20 World Cup.
+A global business-news wire's sport desk 2010-2018 covering American leagues then international capital flows: NBA's mainland China book, the Saudi PIF moves into golf and football, BCCI as the most powerful sports body in world cricket.
+A subscription sports publication 2018-2024, ran the cricket-and-Asian-sport vertical, was on the ground in Dallas the night the United States beat Pakistan at the 2024 T20 World Cup.
 Moved to Hong Kong in early 2025.
 Wang Report 2025.
 Plays squash three times a week with a former HK national-team coach who beats him every time.

 Beat: Global sport as institutional power and APAC capital allocation.
 BCCI and the IPL, NBA-China, LIV Golf and Saudi PIF, F1, HKJC, Macau, J-League and K-League ownership.